AndrewHanes/aDrink/README.txt

 This app is intended to allow a user to order items from the vending machines at Computer Science House using their android phone.

-The app is mostly functional, but still needs some polishing.
 While I have not experienced issues with purchasing things, it should be noted that it is possible for the app to make incorrect purchases.
+There are also several current bugs with drink that cause issues with this app.

 *** Drink does not currently have SSL support, because of that ***
 *** this app does NOT USE SSL.
 Please see HowToSSL.txt for    ***